 There is a policy and administrative regulations in place which outline weather closures.
-These are:

 Below you can find a quick overview of the process and how decisions are made.